VChristiaens/special_extras/README.md

 ## [Datasets](./datasets)

-The data used in the tutorial are located in the `datasets/` folder, and correspond to the J1900-3645 b/B (aka.
-CrA-9 b/B) spectrum acquired from VLT/SPHERE-IFS, VLT/SPHERE-IRDIS and VLT/NACO high-contrast imaging data presented in [Christiaens et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract).
+The data used in the tutorial are located in the `datasets/` folder.
+These correspond to (i) the J1900-3645 b/B (aka.
+CrA-9 b/B) spectrum acquired from VLT/SPHERE-IFS, VLT/SPHERE-IRDIS and VLT/NACO high-contrast imaging data, and (ii) the SPHERE-IFS datacube in which the stellar PSF has been modelled and subtracted (i.e. highlighting the low-mass companion).
+More details are available in [Christiaens et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract).

 ## [Models and templates](./static)